-The players in the tourism industry still do more to improve the experience of travelers.
-To do this, they use new technologies to develop new services to improve the customer journey.
-What types of new technologies the tourism players are investing and why?
+The players in the tourism industry are still doing more to enhance their experience in Bukit Lawang.
+To do this, they use new technology to develop new services to enhance the customer journey.
+What types of new technologies are tourism actors investing in and why?

 What Beacons?
 These small tags for efficient localization technology.
 How does it work?
 The beacons operate through a digital system based on Bluetooth technology.
 The beacon can remotely wake up a mobile application installed on an iOS or Android system.
 They therefore can be activated by parts of the application once the user enters its perimeter.
 Some prerequisites are required, it is necessary that the mobile application is already installed in the phone and that Bluetooth is enabled on the smartphone.
 From there, the possibilities are great for tourism actors!

 Several players offer innovative services at airports through iBeacon technology.
 For example, the application Radar Functional Travel caters to all travelers worried about not find their luggage on arrival.
 It suffices to slide a beacon in your luggage.
 The application will notify you when the luggage is found nearby.
 The maximum detection distance is approximately 20 meters.